-There are 12 credit hours of classes for all Remote Sensing IGEP students (5 mandatory core classes), plus a 1-credit seminar every semester the student is on campus.
+There are 9 credit hours of classes for all Remote Sensing IGEP students (choose three of the four classes listed below), plus a 1-credit seminar every semester the student is on campus (Not available to those awarded with Candidacy Status Tuition Reduction).
 The remaining credit hours (required for all Virginia Tech students) will be decided by the student and their committee.

 - Remote Sensing of Natural Resources (FOR 5254)